 Mississippi Landlord Tenant Laws

-- Lease Termination – Mississippi tenants can terminate a month-to-month lease early if they submit a 30 days’ notice.
-These tenants may break a fixed-term lease early for the following reasons: active military duty, landlord harassment, domestic violence, mandatory disclosures, or unit uninhabitability.
+- Lease Termination – Mississippi lets tenants end a month-to-month lease with 30 days of advance notice.
+Terminating a fixed-term lease usually requires active military duty, landlord harassment, uninhabitable property, or domestic abuse.

 To learn more about landlord tenant laws in Mississippi, click here.